designstem/projects/spirals/index.md

 -

-In order to design a spiral you first need to recall the basic knowledge from trigonometry, a know the basic notation of trigonometry which is the branch of mathematics dealing with the **relations of the sides and angles of triangles**.
+To design a spiral, you first need to recall the necessary knowledge from trigonometry; a know the basic notation of trigonometry, which is the branch of mathematics dealing with the **relations of the sides and angles of triangles**.

 ### The sides of an orthogonal triangle